What is lactose intolerance?

 - Ask about lactase products.
 Ask your healthcare provider if you should take a lactase pill or lactase drops when you eat or drink milk products.

 If you have trouble finding dairy products that don’t cause symptoms, talk to your healthcare provider.
-He or she can suggest other foods to be sure you get enough calcium.
-You may need to take calcium supplements.
+They can suggest other foods to be sure you get enough calcium and vitamin D. You may need to take calcium or vitamin D supplements.

 Children with lactose intolerance should be seen by a healthcare provider.
 Children and teenagers need dairy foods.
 They are a major source of calcium for bone growth and health.
 They also have other nutrients that children need for growth.